H.R. 2548 / S. 1241: Sanctioning Russia Act of 2025

 Current Status: Introduced in Senate

-Likelihood of Passage: N/A
+Likelihood of Passage: Moderate

 Link: congress.gov